 However, when push comes to shove, "Why do I bother to do the right (often inconvenient) things to help humankind or the environment, when seemingly no-one else does?"
-The environmental 'cheats' de-motivate the potential "good guys" so even they, sometimes at least, do the same "business as usual" (BAU) things: things that are easier, but environmentally unsustainable.
-Given there will always be people reassured by lies (Figure 2) - or simply self-interested regardless of others - how can this mutually assured, per-person reduction of environmental impact by everyone possibly happen?
+The environmental 'cheats' demotivate the potential "good guys" so even they, sometimes at least, do the same "business as usual" (BAU) things: things that are easier, but environmentally unsustainable.
+There will always be people reassured by lies (Figure 2) - or simply self-interested regardless of others - so how can this mutually assured per-person reduction of environmental impact by everyone possibly happen?
+See box, page 7.